Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming: Restarted Stochastic EGM with Variance Reduction

 We know from Example \ref{exam:bd} and Example \ref{exam:bilinear} that bilinear problems with bounded region and unconstrained bilinear problem are both globally sharp.
-Hence we can directly apply Theorem \ref{thm:thm-global} to obtain the following corollary. \begin{cor} For bilinear problems with bounded region and for unconstrained bilinear problem, the total number of iteration to get $\epsilon$ accuracy with probability at least $1-\delta$ is of order \end{cor}
+A direct application of Theorem \ref{thm:thm-global} gives: \begin{cor} For bilinear problems with bounded region and for unconstrained bilinear problem, the total number of iteration to get $\epsilon$ accuracy with probability at least $1-\delta$ is of order \end{cor}

-To prove Theorem \ref{thm:thm-global}, we need the below two properties of sEGM.
+To prove Theorem \ref{thm:thm-global}, we first introduce two properties of sEGM.
 The next lemma bounds the expected distance between the iterates of sEGM and initial point by the distance between initial point and optimal solution. \begin{lem} Consider sEGM (Algorithm \ref{alg:segm}) for solving \eqref{eq:poi}.
 Suppose Assumption \ref{ass:problem} and Assumption \ref{ass:oracal} holds, then

 \end{lem}